servactory/featury/README.md

 end
 ```

-The `resource` method can indicate how the transmitted information should be processed.
+The `resource` method provides an indication of how the transmitted information ought to be processed.
-In addition to the options that Servactory brings, there are options for specifying the processing mode of the transmitted data.
+Besides the options provided by Servactory, additional ones are available for stipulating the processing mode of the transmitted data.

-If it is necessary for a resource to be transferred as an option for a feature flag, then use the `option` option:
+If a resource needs to be conveyed as a feature flag option, utilize the `option` parameter:

 ```ruby
 resource :user, type: User, option: true
 ```

-If it is necessary for a resource to be transferred to a nested group, then use the `nested` option:
+To transfer a resource to a nested group, utilize the `nested` option:

 ```ruby
 resource :user, type: User, nested: true